A garage conversion should be high on your to-do list if you:

 These companies will have plenty of experience in terms of dealing with any planning issues surrounding garage conversions, as well as building regulations.

-Does a Garage Conversion Need Building Regulations Approval?
+Do Garage Conversions Need Building Regulations Approval?

 For even more advice, information and inspiration delivered straight to your door, subscribe to Homebuilding & Renovating magazine.

-Yes.
 You or your builder will need to adhere to the Building Regulations when converting an attached garage into habitable space.
 The Regs apply to various aspects of the construction, including:

 - thermal performance